sepalani/MH3SP/README.md

    * **Run the patcher** corresponding to your OS.
    * Launch your **patched game**.

-If you want a local alternative you can try [my fork of altwfc](https://github.com/sepalani/dwc_network_server_emulator) that supports MHTri and others Wii games.
+If you want a local alternative you can try [altwfc](https://github.com/polaris-/dwc_network_server_emulator) that now supports MHTri and others Wii games.

 Then you need to replace the in-game certificate located in the game's **main.dol** with yours.
 **NB for Dolphin users:** This step can be skipped because the emulator doesn't verify certificate.